Depression and Nutrition – How They are Connected

 Inflammation also plays a significant role in mental health and psychological disorders including depression.
 What this means is that when our bodies are experiencing inflammatory markers, then it can and has been shown to affect mood.

-Inflammation is caused by too much omega 6 vs omega 3, as well as too much processed foods compared with real food.
+Inflammation is caused by excessive omega 6 vs omega 3, and too much processed foods compared with real food.
 When our bodies aren’t getting the right nutrients that help our organs respond and work properly, over time it leads to inflammation.
 This has been shown to affect the brain where our emotions are, as well as how our brain works.
 Consequently affecting our mental health too.
-To help reduce this inflammation, it’s vital to nourish our body and brain with the right natural ingredients.
-This are listed below.
-Omega 3 plays a big part in fueling our brain with the essential fatty acids.
+To help reduce this inflammation, it’s vital to nourish our body and brain with the right natural ingredients – see below.
+Omega 3 plays a big part in fuelling our brain with the essential fatty acids.
 They are called essential for a reason.
 For extra reading pop over here to explore the value of healthy fats.

 Researchers have also found a connection between healthy gut flora and mental health (see here and here).
 When our small and large intestines have a good balance of good and bad bacteria, this helps our body absorb the nutrients we put in and therefore give it the optimum chance for good health, including reducing inflammation which can contribute to depression.
 Ways to improve your gut health is to include probiotic foods into your daily routine.
 If you find this difficult, then be sure to take a daily probiotic to help with fighting the bad bacteria.

-For finding natural sources of probiotics be sure to include Greek yoghurt, and various cheeses that contain probiotics.
-These include cottage cheese, gouda, mozzarella and cheddar cheese.
+For finding natural sources of probiotics be sure to include Greek yogurt, and various cheeses that contain probiotics.
+These include cottage cheese, Gouda, mozzarella and cheddar cheese.
 Also consider having Kombucha as this also contains lots of healthy good bacteria to help promote better gut flora and boost the immune system to help reduce inflammation as well as support to improve mood.